nolostra/nolostra/README.md

 # 💫 About Me:
-working in : Flutter, React native, Native (Mobile Development)<br>Collaborate in : Any opensource mobile development<br>Learning :  Go
+working in : Flutter, React native, Nodejs <br>Collaborate in : Any opensource mobile development<br>Learning :  Go

 ## 🌐 Socials: